microsoft/generative-ai-for-beginners/01-introduction-to-genai/README.md

 In the next chapter we are going to explore different types of Generative AI models, but for now let’s have a look at how large language models work, with a focus on OpenAI GPT (Generative Pre-trained Transformer) models.

 * **Tokenizer, text to numbers**: Large Language Models receive a text as input and generate a text as output.
 However, being statistical models, they work much better with numbers than text sequences.
 That’s why every input to the model is processed by a tokenizer, before being used by the core model.
-A token is a chunk of text – consisting of a variable number of characters, so the tokenizer main task is splitting the input into an array of tokens.
+A token is a chunk of text – consisting of a variable number of characters, so the tokenizer's main task is splitting the input into an array of tokens.
 Then, each token is mapped with a token index, which is the integer encoding of the original text chunk.

 ![Example of tokenization](./images/tokenizer-example.png)